 Improved architecture-aware performance models, such as the max-rate and node-aware models, have led to the development of methods for improving communication costs.
-For instance, the drastic performance differences between intra- and inter-node communication motivated node-aware communication optimizations on previous generation architectures~\cite{Bienz_napspmv, Bienz_napamg, Bienz_napallreduce}.
+For instance, the large performance differences between intra- and inter-node communication motivate node-aware communication optimizations on previous generation architectures~\cite{Bienz_napspmv, Bienz_napamg, Bienz_napallreduce}.

-Current large-scale supercomputers, such as Summit at Oak Ridge National Laboratory and Sierra at Lawrence Livermore National Laboratory, are comprised of heterogeneous nodes, similar to Figure~\ref{fig:heteronode}.
+Current large-scale supercomputers, such as Summit at Oak Ridge National Laboratory and Lassen at Lawrence Livermore National Laboratory, are comprised of heterogeneous nodes, similar to Figure~\ref{fig:heteronode}.

-Each node of Summit, for example, contains 6 GPUs whereas each node on Sierra contains 4; both computers have $40$ CPU cores per node.
-Furthermore, each node is comprised of two IBM Power9 processors with half of the GPUs directly connected to each.
-Finally, there are links directly connecting GPUs on the same Power9 processor as well as connecting each GPU to the Network Interface Card (NIC).
+Each node of Summit, for example, contains 6 GPUs whereas each node on Lassen contains 4; both computers have $40$ CPU cores per node.
+Furthermore, each node has two IBM Power9 processors with half of the GPUs directly connected to each.
+Finally, links directly connect GPUs on the same Power9 processor in addition to the Network Interface Card (NIC).

 The heterogeneous architecture provides many different levels of data movement between GPUs.
-For instance, messages between two GPUs that are directly connected~---~e.g., GPU0 and GPU1 in Figure~\ref{fig:heteronode}~---~can pass messages directly.
+For instance, two GPUs that are directly connected~---~e.g., GPU0 and GPU1 in Figure~\ref{fig:heteronode}~---~can pass messages directly.
 Furthermore, inter-node data can be copied directly to the NIC without being first copied to a CPU\@.
 Finally, any message can be communicated by first copying data to a CPU core.